Anmdominguez/Asada_et_al_2023/Readme.md

 The directories are organized in the stepwise manner in which the files were processed:

-* 0. Preprocessing and STAR alignment
+* '0.
+Preprocessing and STAR alignment'
-* 1. DE analysis & Transcript Characterization
+* '1.
+DE analysis & Transcript Characterization'
-* 2. Motif Discovery & Secondary Structure
+* '2.
+Motif Discovery & Secondary Structure'

 ***Snakemake and transcript characterization pipelines were initially written by Taylor Rieter and adapted from Bensidoun_et_al_2021***